ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * descr - character (128) - Optional
    * lang_code - character (3) - Mandatory
    * is_active - boolean - Mandatory
-2. Validates if the response contains the following attributes for a Document Type added
+2. The API should not allow creation of the Document Type if the data is not received in default language
-   * Code
+3. If the data for the Document Type is not received in all the configured languages, the API should allow the Document Type to be created given the Point 2 is satisfied.
-   * Language Code
+4. The API should activate the Document Type while creation provided data for all the configured languages is received during the initial creation
-3. Responds with the Document Type Code and Language Code for the Document Type created successfully
+5. If the data for all the configured languages is not received, deactivate the Document Type while creation
-1. In case of Exceptions, system triggers relevant error messages
+6. Responds with an appropriate message for the Document Type created successfully

-#### B. Update and Delete a Document Type in the Document Type Master Database
+7. In case of Exceptions, system triggers relevant error messages

-#### (i) Update
+#### B. Update a Document Type in the Document Type Master Database

 On receiving a request to update a Document Type with the input parameters (code, name, descr, lang_code and is_active), the system updates the Document Type in the Document Type Database for the Code received